nealcaren/fightordie/_build/html/_sources/Volumes/35/06/sunny_florida.md

 were called.
 Kier denied his guilt but was knocked to the floor by a policeman's club.
 When he was able to get up, he said that he was guilty.
-The proprietor asked the detective "not to murder the boy in my hotel".
+The proprietor asked the detective "not to murder the boy in my hotel."
 They took the Negro to police headquarters where the Chief of Police, H. L. Quigg, told them not to enter any charge against him.
 The policemen took Kier in an automobile out to the Northwestern part of the city.
 Then they threw him out and tried to shoot him.
 The first shot